Hot Wheel

 Cartoon Ghosts // Hologram Head

-'Cartoon Ghosts, or, Hologram Head', Pumpwerk Berlin
+'Cartoon Ghosts, or, Hologram Head ', Pumpwerk Berlin, 9th May 2021

 Performance lecture presented in the medium of a 'Pepper's Ghost' hologram, installed inside a chapel in Berlin as part of the research programme 'I Want to Believe' with University of the Underground.